 You are called on to make your report.

-You can stand tall and strong, and despite mortal wrongs,
+You can stand tall and strong, and despite human wrongs,

 You’ll be honored in God’s holy court.